albin-joseph/nodejs-micro-service/README.md

 - **01Project**
     - Project for create & show post & comments
-    - We create different service for handling posts adn comments
+    - We create different service for handling posts and comments

 ``` mermaid